 Choose a random number from 50 to 300 inclusive.
 Give your opponent 5 minutes to place all 14 pieces onto the board and see how close they can get to the target number you set when adding the seven numbers that remain uncovered.

 Can they actually hit the exact target number?

 Now it’s your turn!
 Your opponent now sets a different target number.
 When time is up, the person who was nearest to their target number is the winner.

 In a classroom (or team) situation with multiple copies available, the teacher or referee sets the same target number for all teams taking part.
 Again, the team closest to the target number, at the end of a pre-determined time, is the victor.

 As you can imagine, these additional target challenges adds an extra element to an already exciting game!

 Susan Seay PhD is an assistant professor at the University of Alabama at Birmingham (UAB) in the United States.
 She works in the Department of Curriculum & Instruction within the School of Education at UAB.

-Sue came across the 7puzzle game from a Twitter friend called Jim Wilder (@wilderlab), who also works at a school in Alabama and had already bought and enjoyed lots of my games to uses them with his student teachers.
+Sue came across the 7puzzle game from a Twitter friend called Jim Wilder (@wilderlab), who also works at a school in Alabama.
+Jim had already bought and enjoyed lots of my games to use with his student teachers.

 After seeing, playing and being won over by the 7puzzle game, Sue ordered a few copies for herself and sent me the following e-mail regarding the general use of games & puzzles in the classroom, a view we totally agree on as you can imagine!